TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 ## Specifications and Constraints

 ### Specifications
-Based on the deliverables given to us by Lochinvar:
+The deliverables given to us by Lochinvar:
 1. This controller shall have multiple power settings similar to current induction cook tops.
 2. This controller shall be capable of inducing surface eddy currents and internal heating.
 3. This controller shall test circular bar stock and standard black pipe thermocouple in such a manner to validate the success of the heating.
 4. This controller shall measure total electrical power consumed.
 5. This controller shall measure the total temperature rise of the metal.

-### Contraints
-NEC Article 427 [2] covers Fixed Electric Heating Equipment for Pipelines and Vessels.
-Part V covers the codes regarding Induction Heating, and Part VII covers the Controls and Protection.
-Notably if the controller contains an off switch it should not be able to energize automatically while in the off position, and selecting off should open all ungrounded conductors.

-NEC Article 665 [3] covers Induction and Dielectric Heating Equipment.
-Part I has guidelines "the current flow from the output circuit to ground under operating and ground-fault conditions shall be limited to a value that does not cause 50 volts or more to ground to appear on any accessible part of the heating equipment and its load."
-Part II states the control panel should be dead front construction, that is: no live circuits at risk of shocking people.

-ANSI/IEEE 844-200 [4] applies directly to induction heating for pipelines and vessels.
-It states that the electric shock hazard for induction heating is minimal, but the high temperatures and induced current flow are design considerations [4].
-There are a couple other IEEE standards related to heating such as ANSI/IEEE 515-2011 with standards for industrial electrical trace heating applications and ANSI/NECA 202-2013 with standards for installing and maintaining industrial heat tracing systems [2].

-## Overview of Proposed Solution

-This subsystem is primarily concerned with meeting the customer Specifications 3 and 5, and interfacing with the power subsystem to meet Specifications 1,2, and 4.
+This subsystem is primarily concerned with meeting the customer Specifications 3 and 5, and interfacing with the power subsystem to meet Specifications 1, 2, and 4.

 1. The heat generation subsystem shall measure the initial temperature of the bar stock using a thermocouple and store this temperature using a microcontroller.
 2. The heat generation subsystem shall check for over- and under- heating throughout the length of the bar stock using thermocouple(s).
 3. The heat generation subsystem shall increase the power delivered to the induction coil if the thermocouple senses temperatures below the desired temperature output based on user specified power input.
 4. The heat generation subsystem shall reduce the power delivered to the induction coil if the thermocouple senses temperatures exceeding the desired temperature output based on user specified power input.
 5. The heat generation subsystem shall accurately measure the final temperature of the bar stock using thermocouple and store this temperature using a microcontroller.

+### Contraints

+ANSI/IEEE 844-200 [2] applies directly to induction heating for pipelines and vessels.
+This standard states that the electric shock hazard for induction heating is minimal, but the high temperatures and induced current flow are design considerations, maximum maintainance temperature is anything exceeding 1200°F (649°C), and magnetic isolation is required.

-6. The heat generation subsystem shall not heat the circular bar stock to a temperature exceeding 1200°F (649°C) as per IEEE recommended max maintenance temperature for induction heating [5].
+1. The heat generation subsystem shall not heat the circular bar stock to a temperature exceeding 1200°F (649°C) as per IEEE recommended max maintenance temperature for induction heating [2].

+## Overview of Proposed Solution

 The system the team will be implementing can be best understood using a control block diagram: